pokt-foundation/portal-db/README.md

 # Modules

+## Driver

+Contains the Driver interface which defines all the methods used to interact with the DB.

 ## Postgres Driver

-Used to interact with the Postgres database.
-Reads and writes are done using the repository structs.
+Used to interact with the Postgres database; provides a struct that satisfies the Driver interface.

 ## Repository

 Contains the structs and methods used across the Portal backend Go repos.

-## Source

-Contains the database driver interface which defines all the methods used to interact with the DB.

 # Development